General Surgery

 Heartburn affects about 10-20% of people living in the United States.
 There are several causes of heartburn, one being an enlargement of the opening in the diaphragm that allows passage of the esophagus from the chest into the stomach – the hiatus.
 A hiatal hernia is essentially an abnormal enlargement of this opening, which allows a portion of the stomach to migrate into the chest.
 This disrupts the pressure valve function of the junction of the stomach and esophagus, allowing stomach acid and other fluids to inappropriately travel back up the esophagus.

+This can sometimes become dangerous if the constant irritation of the esophagus results in changes called Barrett’s esophagus, a transformation of the cells in the lining that if untreated can progress over time to esophageal cancer.
 Initial treatment of reflux and heartburn normally involves antacid therapy, but if a significant hiatal hernia is present then surgery is truly the only way to definitively treat the problem.
 This normally involves surgery to bring the stomach back into its appropriate position, and closure of the hiatal hernia with sutures, and occasionally with biological mesh reinforcement.
 Additionally the stomach may be partially or fully wrapped around itself to prevent any future migration of the stomach back into the chest cavity (fundoplication).

 Vascular Access Surgery